ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 ## Slic3r/ PrusaSilcer Settings - especially for the Volcano Hotend with a 0.4 Nozzle

-Here I share my configs for my 3d Printer Prusa i3 Mk3s with different brands and functions cause there are hard to find on the net.
-Especially if you want a __Volcano Profile__ for a 0.4 nozzle.
+Here I share my filament configs for my 3d Printer Prusa i3 Mk3s with different brands and functions cause there are hard to find on the net.
+Especially if you want a __Volcano Profile__ even more so for a 0.4 nozzle.

 It is a lot of trail an error to get it right.
 So i want to share my starting points.

-My goal is to provide profiles for filament with a distinct funktions like: flexible high temp resictance other special properties.
+My goal is to provide profiles for filament with a distinct functions like: flexible, high temp ,resictance and other special properties.

 Be aware that every printer is different not only in brand but also in bulding so the values will never be a 100% fit.
 But this fits MY Prusa i3 MK3s the best.

 ### Why?

-Its hard to find the perfect settings for filament online.
-Its even harder to find setting for a Volcano with a 0.4 nozzle.
+Its hard to find the perfect settings for any filament online.
+Its even harder to find setting for a Volcano Hotend.
+Much more so with a 0.4 nozzle.
 Few people seem to use this combination.
 Everyone seems to use bigger nozzles with the Volcano but you don't have to go bigger, to get more print speed and keep the same quality as with the stock 0.4mm ed3v6 nozzle.

 You can keep the 0.4 quality and still get print speeds increasing up to 50%.

 So here is it: My Configs for Slic3er/PrusaSlicer with a Volcano hotend and a 0.4mm nozzle.

 I’ve worked with each of these profiles, but make no warranty as to their suitability for use on your printer.
-Be careful if you have not calibrated your current nozzle and Live-Z settings.
+Be careful if you have not calibrated your current nozzle and Live-Z settings of your volcano.
 I have done some basic prints using each of these settings, but they are all “experimental” and not guaranteed perfect.
 Most of them I calibrated with 50g filament samples.
 Use at your own risk!

 ### How much improvement are we talking?